 Believing that there is more to railway modelling than just models, the Scalefour Society encourages the formation and activities of Area Groups.
 These represent the Society at grass roots level.
 They enable members to come together locally and benefit from guidance and encouragement from more experienced members; they provide the resources that can make P4 projects (layouts etc) more realistically attainable; and they provide a social focus.
 There are about 45 groups around the United Kingdom (and some overseas).
 Each Area Group is unique, with its makeup and activities depending entirely on its members and their own preferences.

-As you will have already gathered if you are reading this on the internet, a comprehensive website and the principal portal for 4 mm finescale modelling is operated by the Society at www.scalefour.org.
-There is also a thriving email discussion forum, provided and managed independently of the Societies but available to members of the Scalefour and EM Gauge Societies.
+As you will have already gathered if you are reading this online, a comprehensive website is operated by the Society at www.scalefour.org.
+This includes the thriving Scalefour Forum.

 The Scalefour Society liaises with a number of modelling manufacturers in an endeavour to ensure that new products are designed to take account of the needs of finescale modellers.
 Many manufacturers now incorporate the Society's design concepts in their kits, and some are produced primarily for construction in P4.